jaymis/iMXRT1062/README.md

 ## GRBLHAL2000 PrintNC repo

-This branch has some minor edits for the PrintNC so that the updated spindle plugin will work.
-To do is to add updates to the I2C keypad plugin for 2-way support.
+This branch has some minor edits for the PrintNC EST project.
+It adds the updated VFD spindle plugin, the 2-way I2C jogger plugin and the RGB plugin.

 ## iMXRT1062 Driver